 It is also now widely understood that everyone needs a slightly different amount of sleep to be at their best.
-A good rule of thumb is 7-8 hours, although a small minority of people may need more or less than that.
+A good rule of thumb is 7ish hours, although some people may need more or less than that.
 Furthermore, the more I do my job, the more I have become convinced that sleeping enough is the most important thing you can do for your mental and physical health.

 Everyone experiences occasional nights of being restless, or not being able to fall or stay asleep.
 Generally, we use the term “insomnia” to describe these patterns.
 The causes of insomnia are wide ranging, and include caffeine, stress and anxiety, sleep disorders, lights being too bright, a recent loss, a snoring bed partner, depression, worry about a health problem or work, an uncomfortable mattress, and many others.
 That makes finding a solution to insomnia, and the other issues that come from it, more complicated than it may first appear.

 The first level of improving your sleep hygiene is to make sure you are giving yourself the best chance for a good night of sleep.
 These things include:

 1. Enough time: Even if you are in bed for 8 hours, that does not mean you are actually sleeping that long.
 Make sure to set aside more than 8 hours to ensure you are getting enough actual sleep.

 2. No drugs: Avoid caffeine, alcohol, nicotine, marijuana, and other substances before sleep.
 Some of these will simply prevent you from falling asleep, and others may help you fall asleep initially but will interfere with your regular sleep cycles and either cause you to wake up or get less restorative sleep.